rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 ![](../assets/suppression-list-delete.png)

-Deleting an email address or a domain from the suppression list means that the system will start again delivering to this address or domain.
-Consequently, if you delete a suppressed address or domain, it can have severe impacts on your deliverability and IP reputation, which could eventually lead to your IP address or sending domain being blocked.
+Deleting an email address or a domain from the suppression list means that you will start again delivering to this address or domain.
+Consequently, this can have severe impacts on your deliverability and IP reputation, which could eventually lead to your IP address or sending domain being blocked.
 Learn more on the importance of maintaining a suppression list in [this section](../suppression-list.md).

 >[!NOTE]
 >
 >Proceed with extra care when considering deleting any email address or domain.
 In case of any doubt, contact a deliverability expert.

+From the **[!UICONTROL Suppression list]** view, you can also edit suppression rules.
+[Learn more](retries.md)

 ## Suppression categories and reasons {#suppression-categories-and-reasons}